MattiWe/acl23-trigger-warning-assignment/README.md

 # acl23-trigger-warning-assignment

-This repository contains the data and code for the ACL submission (under review) for **Trigger Warning Assignment as a Multi-Label Document Classification Problem**
+This repository contains the data and code for the ACL submission (**submission version until the proceeings release**) for **Trigger Warning Assignment as a Multi-Label Document Classification Problem**

 ## Data